elbembo/consultile-app/README.md

 ## Free Frontend Web App for Laravel
 What happens when you combine Soft UI, one of the hottest design trends right now, and Laravel?
 We've partnered with [UPDIVISION](https://updivision.com/) to create the ultimate design & development toolbox.

-Soft UI Dashboard Laravel comes with dozens of handcrafted UI elements tailored for Bootstrap 5 and an out of the box Laravel backend.
+Consultile Laravel comes with dozens of handcrafted UI elements tailored for Bootstrap 5 and an out of the box Laravel backend.

 ## What am I getting?
 You're getting a multi-purpose tool for building complex apps.

-Soft UI Dashboard PRO Laravel at a glance:
+Consultile PRO Laravel at a glance:
 * 70 handcrafted UI components.
 From buttons and inputs to navbars and cards, everything is designed to create visually cohesive interfaces.
 * 7 example pages to get you started
 * fully-functional authentication system, register and user profile editing features built with Laravel
 * Documentation for each component so you can get started fast

 ## Free for personal and commercial projects
 Whether you're working on a side project or delivering to a client, we've got you covered.
-Soft UI Dashboard Laravel is released under MIT license, so you can use it both for personal and commercial projects for free.
+Consultile Laravel is released under MIT license, so you can use it both for personal and commercial projects for free.
 All you need to do is start coding.

 ## Detailed documentation and example pages
 We also included detailed documentation for every component and feature so you can follow along.
-The pre-built example pages give you a quick glimpse of what Soft UI Dashboard Laravel has to offer so you can get started in no time.
+The pre-built example pages give you a quick glimpse of what Consultile Laravel has to offer so you can get started in no time.

-If you want to get more features, go PRO with [Soft UI Dashboard PRO Laravel](https://www.creative-tim.com/product/soft-ui-dashboard-pro-laravel).
+If you want to get more features, go PRO with [Consultile PRO Laravel](https://www.creative-tim.com/product/soft-ui-dashboard-pro-laravel).

 ## Table of Contents